rcalixte/wayland-book/src/protocol-design/design-patterns.md

 server may have several input events queued up when the client decides to destroy its keyboard device.
 The client must correctly deal with events for an object it no longer needs until the server catches up.
-Likewise, had the client queued up some requests for an object before destroying it, they must send these requests in the correct order so that the object is no longer used after the client agreed it had been destroyed.
+Likewise, had the client queued up some requests for an object before destroying it, it would have had to send these requests in the correct order so that the object is no longer used after the client agreed it had been destroyed.

 ## Versioning